Home

 By default, Coder workspaces allow connections via:

-It's common to also let developers to connect via web IDEs.
+It's common to also let developers to connect via web IDEs for uses cases like zero trust networks, data science, contractors, and infrequent code contributors.

 Row of IDEs